Captain Howard Rudolph Cody

 Gulfport, Mississippi

-By the 1900s, Gulfport was a better location for railroad access than nearby Mobile, Alabama, or New Orleans, Louisiana and became the largest lumber export city in the country.
+By the 1900s, Gulfport had become a more favorable location for railroad access than nearby Mobile, Alabama, or New Orleans, Louisiana, and it emerged as the largest lumber export city in the country.
 Shipping may have been king, but the shrimping industry was a close second.

 Keesler Air Force Base

-During World War II, the military built an airstrip in Biloxi to be part of a technical training institute.
-By the 1950s, Keesler Air Force Base expanded to fit the modernization needed in the early days of the Cold War.
+During World War II, the military constructed an airstrip in Biloxi as part of a technical training institute.
+By the 1950s, Keesler Air Force Base had expanded to meet the modernization needs of the early Cold War era.
 Airmen receive training in areas including air traffic control, mechanical and technical skills, engine mechanics, and medical support.

-With the growing missile buildup Keelser opened training programs for SM-65 Atlas Intercontinental Ballistic Missile ground support.
-The significance of the base grew as the Cold War missile buildup grew.
-By 1960 Kessler expanded their training programs, which expanded the number of trainees and their families coming into the coastal communities.
+With the growing missile buildup, Keelser opened training programs for SM-65 Atlas Intercontinental Ballistic Missile ground support.
+The significance of the base increased as the Cold War’s missile buildup intensified.
+By 1960, Kessler had expanded its training programs, which increased the number of trainees and their families entering the coastal communities.

 Gulfport in the 1960s

 Biloxi, Mississippi, located next to Gulfport, gained national attention for wade-ins, or protests to integrate the city’s segregated beaches.
-In Biloxi, up until 1963 led protests with the support of the NAACP that were met with violence.
-However, a lesser recognized leader named Dr. Felix Dunn led two wade-ins at the Gulfport Beach in the 1960s.
-Gulfport was a somewhat peaceful community for the time compared to the surrounding areas on the coast.
+In Biloxi, until 1963, protests led with the support of the NAACP were met with violence.
+However, a lesser-known leader named Dr. Felix Dunn led two wade-ins at Gulfport Beach in the 1960s.
+Gulfport was a relatively peaceful community for the time, compared to the surrounding coastal areas.

 Military Experience